Magdalinprincy/Bright_Money/README.md

    - Properly structured HTML with meta tags, alt attributes, and headings.
    - JSON-LD schema markup for enhanced search engine visibility.

+3. **Google Tag Manager (GTM)**
+   - Integrated GTM for efficient management of analytics and tracking codes.
+   - Enables easy configuration and deployment of third-party tools like Google Analytics without altering the codebase.

 ## How to Run
 1. Clone the repository:
    ```bash